Zurich family offices · Cross-border positioning

 • CHF-indexed case studies and Swiss-denominated track records.
 The US co-investor has to convert and re-contextualise before the result can register, and most will not finish the translation.

 • Academic-rigour staff bios built on Swiss university chairs, ETH or University-of-Zurich credentials, and long-form professional standing.
-The American reader is scanning for a US peer set, US operating history, and US outcome references, and the frame does not provide them.
+The American buyer is scanning for a US peer set, US operating history, and US outcome references, and the frame does not provide them.

 • Absence of US-peer-set references on the operating brand.
 The portfolio company never names the American firms it competes with, co-invests alongside, or sells into, and the US allocator cannot place it on a comparison axis.